 For another recipe based on puréed carrots, click on the link for Carrot Ginger Soup.

-Note: I don’t recommend using rainbow carrots for this recipe.
-The various colors puréed together do not yield an appetizing result!
+Note: Don’t use rainbow carrots for this recipe.
+The various colors puréed together do not yield a visually appetizing result!

 Prep time (peeling and boiling carrots): 45 minutes